firstdraft/guides/loops-in-ruby.md

 and view your output at [http://localhost:3000/third](http://localhost:3000/third).
 I've provided a variable for you, `numbers`, which has an array in it containing the first 999 natural numbers.

-(Credit for this challenge goes to [Project Euler](https://projecteuler.net), which is a series of puzzles — this is the first one.
-You can check your answer by signing up for an account there.
-And there are lots more puzzles there for you to practice your Ruby on!)
+(Credit for this challenge goes to [Project Euler](https://projecteuler.net).
+This is the first in a series of puzzles that they provide.
+You can check your answer by signing up for an account there and submitting it, and find lots more puzzles to practice your Ruby on!)